AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 #### Enabling push notification
 **Note**: This section is only applicable if you have deployed your own Parse server.

-[This section](http://guides.codepath.com/ios/Configuring-a-Parse-Server#enabling-push-notifications) in `Configuring a Parse Server` guides provides detailed steps on enabling push notifications on your server.
+Please refer to [this section](http://guides.codepath.com/ios/Configuring-a-Parse-Server#enabling-push-notifications) in `Configuring a Parse Server` guide for detailed steps on enabling push notifications on your server.

 ## FAQ